999 Wilder

 Covered parking is clearly available in the building.
 Multiple listings mention "2 covered parking," "one assigned, covered parking Stall #102," and "covered + secure parking stall," which aligns with the historically high MLS coverage.
 The repeated wording across many remarks indicates this is a real building feature, not just a one-off unit amenity.

-I searched for explicit deeded-parking language such as deeded, owned stall, or parking included in deed.
-The remarks consistently describe assigned, dedicated, covered, or included stalls, but not deeded ownership.
+I looked for explicit deeded-parking language such as deeded, owned stall, or parking included in deed.
+The listings only reference assigned, dedicated, covered, or additional stalls, which suggests parking is included with the unit but not clearly deeded.

 No analysis available

-I looked for any reference to a separate parking rental, monthly charge, additional parking cost, or similar fee.
-Nothing in the remarks indicates a parking fee, so the amount cannot be determined from public remarks.
+I searched for parking fee, monthly parking charge, additional parking cost, and parking rental language.
+Nothing in the remarks indicates a separate parking payment, so the fee is unknown from these listings.

 Guest parking is strongly confirmed for the building.
 Many listings reference "guest parking," with specific counts such as "20 guest parking stalls" and "20 great guest parking spaces," while others say "ample guest parking" or "convenient guest parking."
 This appears consistent across multiple agents and listings.